What to expect from the weather in Iceland in June plus a handy free packing guide.

 I know it’s strange to mention long underwear in one breath and a swimsuit in the next, but such is the nature of a visit to Iceland!

 You’ll want to be sure to bring a swimsuit for a visit to the Blue Lagoon or one of Iceland’s geothermal pools.

 There is always a chance of wind and rain in Iceland.
-I own this packable Waterproof Rain Jacket from Moutain Warehouse and I love it.
+This packable Columbia Sportswear Women’s Rain Jacket is a great choice.

-It packs down small enough to through into your bag for the day.
+It packs down small enough to throw into your bag for the day.

 You definitely want a waterproof coat as opposed to something that is “water-resistant”.
 You’ll enjoy the waterfalls much more if you aren’t getting wet yourself!

 Lightweight Travel Pants

 Lightweight travel pants will make your Iceland visit so much more enjoyable.
 They dry quickly, are comfortable, and easily layer on top of thermal leggings (see above).

 I suggest a pair that is cotton-free, such as these Lands End Women’s Active Lightweight Woven Packable Cargo Pants